pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ### DELETE User (Delete)

 This action is not possible.
+More information regarding this endpoint in the [API reference](/api/Core)

 <Highlight>
 Purge of all prospects is performed after 90 days.
 All webview links and QR Codes will expire after this duration, and personal data will be removed.